Marina-28/draw_rectangle/README.md

 # draw_rectangle
-This one of School21's projects.
+This one of first School21's projects.
 The program prints a rectangle following certain rules.

 ./a.out x y // x and y some int numbers